Instructions for Use

 - After your lenses have been enzymatically cleaned/disinfected and neutralized (following the directions for your particular disinfection system), they must be gently rubbed and rinsed with an appropriate sterile rinsing solution before wearing.

-Ultrazyme® Enzymatic Cleaner is supplied in packages of 10 and 20 tablets.
+Ultrazyme® Enzymatic Cleaner is supplied in a package of 20 tablets.
 The tablet strips and cartons are marked with the lot number and expiration date.